top of page

 55 results found with an empty search

-Fairchild Tropical Botanic's mission is to create the largest collection of orchids in the Western Hemisphere.
-This slideshow describes the project, as well as shows photographs of orchids mounted according to specific garden locales.
-FTBG "National Orchid Garden" - Part 1 Fairchild Tropical Botanic Garden initiated its newest conservation project, officially started on March 8 - 10, 2019, as part of its "International Orchid Festival" event.
+Fairchild Tropical Fairchild Tropical Botanic's mission is to create the largest orchid collection in the Western Hemisphere.
+Thiis slideshow describes the project, as well as shows photographs of orchids mounted according specific garden locales.
+FTBG "National Orchid Garden" - Introduction Fairchild Tropical Botanic Garden initiated its newest conservation project, officially started on March 8 - 10, 2019, as part of its "International Orchid Festival" event.
 FTBG's goal is to become known as "The National Orchid Garden" whereby it will exhibit the largest orchid collection in the Western Hemisphere.
 Hundreds of thousands, if not a million, orchids will be placed throughout the garden.
 90% of these orchids will be permanently mounted.
 A slideshow show was created to both describe the entire project and show photographs of orchids that have already been placed in the garden.
 This slideshow comes in three(3) parts, located on three(3) separate website pages. ***Please note that FTBG is not renaming the garden.
 Instead, it wants to be recognized as a national garden for orchids.
-0 1 41 0 1/42 Return to Slideshow Introuction Click on "Left and Right" Arrows On Sides of Each Slide to Navigate Through Frames.
-Red Circles on Maps Denote Locales of Garden
+Part 1 Part 2 Part 3 Click on Picture or Number

 This page describes the purpose of the Orchid Foundation.
 International Orchid Foundation This is another opportunity to connect with others.
 It's also a chance to share and learn.
 The webmaster registered the club with this organization.
 By doing so, EALOC is now advertised within a 150 mile radius and registered members will be able to see events within that same radius.
 OrchidMap and Orchid Agenda move to ORCHIDS.ORG Today we are announcing an agreement with the International Orchid Foundation (IOF) to migrate OrchidMap and Orchid Agenda to ORCHIDS.ORG, a new free-usage website dedicated to promoting orchid growing.
 ORCHIDS.ORG contains information on 527 orchid societies, 444 orchid vendors, 64 public gardens and 36 judging centers.
 We feel it is a better forum for publicizing this information as it allows members to add their own organizations and schedule their own events.
 The ORCHIDS.Org database also includes over 150,000 orchid hybrids and more than 30,000 species.
 Members can add orchids to their collection, upload photos and share culture tips for each specific plant with other members.
 We know the IOF is looking for coordinators.
 When you become the coordinator for a society or vendor, not only can you change the contact information but also add event.
 All members logging in from a location within 150 miles of the event will see information about it on the home page.
 The International Orchid Foundation is a non-profit organization made up of volunteers who promote orchid growing via participation in the web site ORCHIDS.ORG and other initiatives.
 The organization coordinates closely with orchid societies vendors and botanical gardens, with the goal of getting more people to learn about and to grow orchids.
 The IOF is a 501 C3 public charity.
 Contributions to it are deductible under section 170 of the United States Internal Revenue Code.